SeanIsayama/Food-Recipe-Study/README.md

 **Null Hypothesis**: The missingness of description does not depend on `'n_steps'`

-**Alternative Hypothesis**: The missingness of description does not depend on `'n_steps'`
+**Alternative Hypothesis**: The missingness of description does depend on `'n_steps'`

-Below, we have a overlayed histogram which compares the distribution of `'n_steps'` when `'description'` is NaN and when it is not.
+Below, we have a overlayed histogram which compares the distribution of `'n_steps'` when `'description'` is missing and when it is not.

 <iframe src="assets/missing_desc_steps.html" width=800 height=600 frameBorder=0></iframe>

+For our initial observation, we can see that the two distripution are fairly similar, with most of the distribution overlapping.

-For our test statistic, we chose to use the absolute difference in means as `'n_steps'` is a numerical variable.
+For our test statistic, we chose to use the absolute difference in means as `'n_steps'` is a numerical variable and since our hypothesis don't include a direction.
 Running 1000 simulations of a permutation test by shuffling the `'description'` columns, we plotted the distribution of the test statistics here:

 <iframe src="assets/empirical_plot_steps.html" width=800 height=600 frameBorder=0></iframe>